Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/support.md

 ## The premium subscription offers:

+- Faster refresh rate for your server (10 minutes for servers with less then 125 accounts and 5 minutes for servers with less then 50 accounts)
 -   **[In-deepth rank role Discord system](/en/features/rankroles)**: Allows you to assign discord roles to LoL ranks.
 Zoe will assign them automatically.
 You can create your discord roles as you want with a lot of options (Filtering by [server region](/en/terms/region), by rank, by LP, etc.)
 -   Increase the **size of [leaderboards](/en/features/leaderboards)** up to max.
 100 players
 -   **Filter [leaderboards](/en/features/leaderboards)** by server (EUW, NA, KR, …)